matiasmolinas/evolving-agents/README.md

 ### Smart Library

-The Smart Library provides semantic discovery, storage, and evolution of components:
+The Smart Library provides semantic discovery, storage, and evolution of components using real vector embeddings with ChromaDB:

 ```python
 # Example: Searching for components semantically